Life Expectancy After a Stroke

 A personal story

-When my dad had a health scare at 52, it hit us hard.
-He was always so active, spending time with family and friends.
+When my dad had a scare at 52, it shook us to the core.
+He was always so active, enjoying time with family and friends.
 Afterward, he was left with paralysis on his left side and had to relearn how to walk and talk.

 It wasn’t easy, but Dad was determined to fight through it.
 He put everything he had into rehab, and slowly but surely, he started getting stronger.